Cray-HPE/docs-csm/operations/compute_rolling_upgrades/Upgrade_Compute_Nodes_with_CRUS.md

     2. Add members to the group.

-        Add compute nodes to the group by using the xname for each node being added.
-The following is an example:
+        Add compute nodes to the group by using the component name (xname) for each node being added.

         ```bash
         ncn# cray hsm groups members create slurm-nodes --id XNAME